shervinea/cheatsheet-translation/tr/refresher-linear-algebra.md

 **40. Remark: if no vector can be written this way, then the vectors are said to be linearly independent**

-&#10230; Uyarı: Eğer bu şekilde yazılabilen herhangi bir vektör yoksa bu vektörlere doğrusal bağımsız denir.
+&#10230; Dipnot: Eğer bu şekilde yazılabilen herhangi bir vektör yoksa bu vektörlere doğrusal bağımsız denir.

 <br>